UMAprotocol/UMIPs/UMIPs/badgerdao-priceID.md

 **Should the prices have any processing (e.g., TWAP)?**

-Since pricing is coming from uniswap, we should use the TWAP as defined in the price feed that already exists.

-TWAPs increase reliability of pulling data from AMMs.
-Without this, flash loans can be used to exploit pricing and cause liquidations.
+Processing is defined in the implementation section.

 <br>